Launch of a Russian rescue vessel to the ISS

 The two Russian cosmonauts and the American astronaut took off at the end of September 2022 with the Soyuz MS-22.
 The vessels aboard which astronauts and cosmonauts arrive on the ISS then remain docked to the station throughout their stay, in order to be able to serve as a backup vehicle in the event of an emergency evacuation being necessary.
 They then leave on board the same craft.

 But in December, the Soyuz MS-22 suffered a spectacular leak, due, according to Moscow, to the impact of a micrometeorite.
-The coolant leak had raised concerns about the temperature that might be reached inside the ship when it returned to earth.
+The coolant leak had raised concerns regarding the temperature that might be reached inside the ship when it returned to earth.

 The damaged MS-22 ship must be undocked from the ISS and return to earth empty, a priori at the end of next month.